 For what it’s worth, I haven’t seen all the episodes but have really enjoyed those with Kristen Wigg and Alec Baldwin.
 Before the show, I might have an opinion about the showcased comic before each episode, but always like them more after the show.
 Somehow, Seinfeld pulls humanity out of them.

-If, perchance, JUST SO YOU KNOW, on a dark and stormy night when he has nothing to do but search the web for articles about him, and he comes across this recommendation, I will just about give my right arm to fondle that 1963 Porsche with Jerry there, telling me the gory details about its restoration.
+If, perchance, JUST SO YOU KNOW, on a dark and stormy night when he has nothing to do but search the web for articles about him, and he comes across this recommendation, I will just about give my right arm to fondle that 1963 Porsche with Jerry there, telling me the gory details about its purchase and restoration.

 So, check it out.
 Like the cheap SOB that I am, I watch episodes for free on Netflix.
 I’m guessing they can be had about anywhere.